Ojos del Salado: Geology

-In South America, there are about 200 volcanoes with evidence of eruptions during the Pleistocene and Holocene along the western coast, where the Nazca Plate and Antarctic Plate subducts beneath the South America Plate in the Peru-Chile Trench.
+In South America, there are about 200 volcanoes with evidence of eruptions during the Pleistocene and Holocene along the western coast, where the Nazca Plate and Antarctic Plate subduct beneath the South America Plate in the Peru-Chile Trench.
 Volcanic activity is localized in four major volcanic belts, the Northern, Central (CVZ), Southern and Austral Volcanic Zones; these are separated by belts without volcanic activity and form part of the Pacific Ring of Fire.
 Where volcanic activity occurs, the subduction process releases fluids from the downgoing slab which trigger the formation of melts in the mantle that eventually ascend to the surface and give rise to volcanism.
 (Note: Zentilli 1974 considered the volcano linked to the so-called "Easter Hot Line" of volcanoes but they do not have a common magma.)

-The CVZ spans Peru, Bolivia, Chile and Argentina and contains about 1,100 recognized volcanoes, many of which are extremely old and are still recognizable owing to the low erosion rates in the region.
+The CVZ spans Peru, Bolivia, Chile and Argentina and contains about 1,100 recognized volcanoes, many of which are extremely old but are still recognizable owing to the low erosion rates in the region.
 Apart from stratovolcanoes, the CVZ includes numerous calderas, isolated lava domes and lava flows, maars and pyroclastic cones.
 Most of the volcanoes are remote and thus constitute a low hazard.
 Ojos del Salado is part of the CVZ and constitutes its southern boundary.
-(Note: Other Pliocene-recent volcanoes such as Cerro Bonete and Incapillo occur south of Ojos del Salado but volcanoes there are more isolated and farther inland than these north of Ojos del Salado.)
-South of the volcano volcanism ceased during the last six million years and until 32° south, subduction takes place at a shallow angle and volcanism is absent in the "Pampean flat-slab".
+(Note: Other Pliocene-recent volcanoes such as Cerro Bonete and Incapillo occur south of Ojos del Salado, but volcanoes there are more isolated and farther inland than these north of Ojos del Salado.)
+South of the volcano volcanism ceased during the last six million years, and until 32° south, subduction takes place at a shallow angle and volcanism is absent in the "Pampean flat-slab".
 The shallow angle may be a consequence of the subduction of submarine topography, such as the Copiapo Ridge at the northern end of the Juan Fernández Ridge at the southern margin of the gap.